rupert/pandora-to-google-music/README.md

 ```bash
 python pandora_to_google_music.py
 ```
+As the script I will:

-1. You will be asked for your Pandora and Google Music credentials
+1. Ask for your Pandora and Google Music login details
-1. The script will then scrape your liked songs from Pandora
+1. Scrape your likes from Pandora
-1. It will then search for these songs in Google Music
+1. Match these songs with Google Music
-1. Songs that match are added to Google Music playlists
+1. Add the songs that match to Google playlists

-1. Enjoy!
+Enjoy!